 Use Content Marketing To Focus On Your Niche

 The solution is not to aim to build a site which draws in the maximum amount of traffic.

 While those sites are more often than not successful, much of the traffic is disengaged from the core content and not likely to convert to purchasers or followers.

-As the ease of self-publishing becomes apparent to more and more people and they follow the early adopters the general level of information available becomes of a lower quality.
+As the ease of self-publishing becomes apparent to more and more people, and they follow the early adopters, the general level of information available becomes of lower quality.

 Contrast with the vast majority of daily newspapers produced today designed to appeal to the masses.

 The proliferation of content does not mean the death of it by any means.
 Exactly the opposite will happen.

 That is when your customer begins to seek out the quality blog — the informed view.

 This is when the publisher who has the foresight to stamp their work with quality and produce excellent material will reap the rewards for all their hard work.